-On October 17, 1909, the News and Courier proclaimed that the upcoming Festival Week was to be the greatest in years.
-The week that was full of activities began on October 25 and ended on October 30.
-All of the railroads again granted special rates on tickets for travel to and from Charleston during the week.
-An added nightly event this year was the appearance of the Russian Symphony Orchestra and featured a chorus of two hundred and fifty members that preformed all week.
+On October 17, 1909, the News and Courier FESTIVAL WEEK TO BE proclaimed that the upcoming Festival Week was to THE GREATEST IN YEARS be the greatest in years.
+The week that was full of activities began on October 25 and ended on Splendid Midway Attractions Booked ...
+Musical Events will Long be Remembered ...
+Air Ship Flights, Parachute Descents October 30.
+All of the railroads again granted special and Fireworks Display to be Striking Features. and Fireworks Display to be Striking Peatures. and Fireworks Display to be Striking Peatures.
+As Charleston's Musical and Festival base charge of the appearance of the Russian Symphony Orchestra and featured a chorus of two hundred and fifty members that preformed all week.
 The Committee decided to sell a ticket that was only five dollars for a reserved seat for all of the five concerts during the Festival.
 After dark King Street was well illuminated to encourage the thousands of people to come out and enjoy all that the midway had to offer.
 Among the attractions was Captain Louis Sorcho and his Deep Sea Divers, said to be one of the best of it's kind in the business.
 Captain Sorcho was the primary diver who was involved in the recovery efforts of 132 bodies of the sailors who were killed in the explosion of the USS Maine, in Havana harbor on February 15, 1898.
-Midway attractions included Ferreri's Animal Show, the Monitor and the Merrimac, a mechanical production of the great ironclad battle, the London Ghost Show in which living people appear and disappear in midair, the Dixie Minstrels, Little Count Teddy, the Aztec Twins and the Infant Incubator Show which carried a complete portable display of baby incubators.
+Midway attractions included Ferreri's Animal Show, the Monitor and the Merrimac, a mechanical production of the great iron- clad battle, the London Ghost Show in which living people appear and disappear in midair, the Dixie Minstrels, Little Count Teddy, the Aztec Twins and the Infant Incubator Show which carried a complete portable display of baby incubators.
 One of the most interesting features was a daily flight of an airship around the city and in addition to this, there was a hot air balloon ascent complete with a parachute descent.
 One of the balloonist would leap from the basket with three parachutes in his hands.
 After deploying and then releasing the first chute, he would free fall for a few seconds and open the second chute.
 He would release the second chute and free fall again before opening the third chute that would take him safely to the ground.
 Thousands saw this daring feat during the week.
 On Friday evening a grand fireworks display took place as seventy two different pieces were fired into the short timeframe of about sixty minutes.
 Of course after the festival was over, the cleanup of the city began on Sunday and twenty-five cart loads of dirt and trash was hauled off of Marion Square and the surrounding area.